-This Unit of Competency covers the explosion-protection aspects for installing explosion-protected and associated equipment and wiring systems.
+This Unit of Competence covers the explosion-protection aspects for installing explosion-protected and associated equipment and wiring systems.
 It requires the ability to match equipment with that specified for a given location, work safely, and to installation Standards and complete the necessary installation documentation.

-This unit of competency is based on IEC 60079-14 and any other relevant standard that apply to this Unit of Competency.
+This unit of competence is based on IEC 60079-14 and any other relevant standard that apply to this Unit of Competence.

-For installation all types of protection must be understood
+For installation all types of protection must be understood.

-The applicant shall have the level of technical education [or equivalent] attained, relevant to the application, through documents such as College Certificates and Vocational qualifications etc
+The applicant shall have the level of technical education (or equivalent) attained, relevant to the application, through documents such as College Certificates and Vocational qualifications etc.

-A minimum 3 years experience in industrial electrical installation practice is required.
+For an operative a minimum 3 years experience in industrial electrical installation practice.